 - Cinnamon.
 Such a warm and fragant spice!
-This spice it’s an staple in my kitchen and my baking.
+This spice is an staple in my kitchen and my baking.
 Don’t skip it, it just pairs perfectly with the caramel and the apples.

 - Vegan butter.
 Use your favorite non-dairy butter brand.
 Luckily, nowadays there is almost a plant-based butter option for everyone.

 - Sugar.
 You can use cane sugar, brown sugar or white sugar.
 Coconut sugar is another option but you’ll get a darker tart.